If you never know where to find contact information for your child’s teacher or that repairman you love, you need a home management binder!

 Have a Centralized Location for Information

-When you have all important information that you look for often in ONE centralized location, it’s easier to stay organized.
+When you have all the important information that you look for often in ONE centralized location, it’s easier to stay organized.
 You don’t have to wonder, where did I put that flyer from the neighborhood babysitter? or what level did my kid pass in swimming lessons again?
 You can keep all types of important information in one central place so that you always know where to look.

-Another reason that some people decide to put together a home management binder is to be prepared in the event that someone else needs to your temporarily run your home in your absence or watch your children.
+Another reason that some people decide to put together a home management binder is to be prepared in the event that someone else needs to temporarily run your home in your absence or watch your children.
 Some people include pretty much everything you could ever want to know about running their home so that anyone could look through the binder and figure it out.

 Even if you aren’t going to make your home management binder that detailed, it is a good idea to include important information for your babysitters.
 That way, you will always be prepared to pass off household duties and contact information quickly when you are in a hurry.